ArseneEvsen/SwapAssets/README.md

 ![3D Launcher](Ressources/LauncherSwapAssets.png "SwapAssets Launcher")
 With the 3D launcher made with Unity (that can be download in the "SwapAssets-Project" folder), users can connect their wallet with their mobile app wallet, through a QR Code and then start buy, sell and trade assets in the SwapAssets smart contract exchange.

-Video that present the project (part1) : https://youtu.be/qaHHLDTYIO4

 ## Smart Contract Exchange